Senior Bowl (bridge)

-In the 2013 tournament, held in Bali, Indonesia, the original winners were Germany, with USA2 second and Poland third.
-Two members of the Germany team were later found to be cheating and the WBF awarded USA 2 first, Poland second and France third.
-The 2015 championship, held in Chennai, India, was won by USA1 ahead of Sweden, with Poland third.
+The most recent event took place in 2023 in Marrakech, Morocco.

 Structure

 The zonal quotas and structures are now identical for the Open, Women, and Seniors flights of Zonal Teams, and the three tournaments are concurrent.
 There are 22 teams —1 from the host country, 6 from Europe, and so on— each four to six players and a captain who may be one of the players.